 The point.

 Every interaction on this page is something that happens to real people every day.
 The cookie popup.
 The misspelled domain.
 The urgent email.
+The deepfake phone call.
 The parking lot USB.
 The MFA prompt at midnight.
 None of this is hypothetical — it's Tuesday.

 The difference between a breach and a near-miss is usually one click.
 Stay skeptical.
 Hover before you click.
 Check the sender.
 Lock your screen.
 Use a password manager.
 Don't plug in random drives.
+Verify wire transfers by phone.
+Report the thing that feels off.
 And for the love of everything — reject the cookies.